 For easy printing, download the Electricity Generation Fact Sheet.

 Electricity is created from the conversion of a fuel or other source of energy into electrons.
 This process occurs on a large scale at an electricity generating plant, and on a smaller scale through distributed energy resources.
-Electricity must be generated at the instant it is used, requiring forms of generation that must be available at all times in order to “keep the lights on.”
+Electricity must be generated at the instant it is used, requiring forms of generation that must always be available to “keep the lights on.”

 The primary electricity generating technologies used in the United States are natural gas, coal, nuclear, and hydropower.
 A small but fast-growing portion of the generation portfolio comes from non-hydropower renewable sources of energy, such as solar, wind, landfill methane gas, and geothermal power from underground formations.
 However, some of these resources are not available 24 hours a day, seven days a week, and may be more expensive to construct and/or operate than traditional sources of electricity.
 Most of these energy sources are used to power turbines that generate electric energy.